Hiring Workers

 Schedule C and Self-Employment Taxes for Statutory Nonemployees

 A statutory nonemployee reports income and expenses on Schedule C just like a sole proprietor.
-Net profit (or loss) is carried to Form 1040.
+Net profit or loss is carried to Form 1040.

-Since no social security or Medicare taxes are withheld from a statutory nonemployee's income, these taxes must be paid by the statutory nonemployee via self-employment taxes (Schedule SE).
+Since no social security or Medicare taxes are withheld from a statutory non employee's income, these taxes must be paid by the statutory nonemployee via self-employment taxes (Schedule SE).